Bhorda/bhorda.github.io/docs/_posts/2024-05-22-software-for-play.markdown

 Seeing how so many playful activities have been turned into games when 'porting' them to software saddens me - even though its inevitable given the way computers require rules and constraints.
 In particular, I would like to talk about my favourite toy: pen and paper.

 Perhaps the only toy I still own as an adult, I always have pen and paper in my bag or desk.
 I use it for sketching, coding, remembering, and importantly, for journalling.
-I prefer my processes to start with play before they become work - it creates more opportunities and I can go a little more crazy with the ideas and plans before applying the real world constraints to them.
+I prefer my processes to start with play before they become work - it creates more opportunities and I can go a little crazier with the ideas and plans before applying the real world constraints to them.

 Looking at the digital alternatives for each of these scenarios, I feel that they frequently resort to toolifying or gamifying the entire stack.
 I can't really 'play around' in VSCode easily, nor does taking notes in Notion feel particularly playful.
 However, to demonstrate my message I started with **journalling**.

-<a href="https://noblank.space/work/amulet">Amulet</a> is a journal I am working in through <a href="https://noblank.space">No Blank Space</a> designed to be *like* a toy.
+<a href="https://noblank.space/work/amulet">Amulet</a> is a journal I am developing through <a href="https://noblank.space">No Blank Space</a> designed to be *like* a toy.
 Instead of asking a series of questions on a series of screens like "Name 3 things you are grateful for today" to "Rate your day on a scale of sad face to happy face" there are no direct questions in the main interface.
 There is an abstract shape which I call the 'Amulet' which has various tuneable parameters that users can play with.
 This visual represents the users' mood / energy / day - it doesn't matter!
 There are no rules, there is no progression or evaluation, no "completeness" or streaks.

 The idea is that its a journal you play around with.
 The story comes from asking yourself various different questions:
 - Why does it feel like a blue day?